iov-one/docs/docs/weave/tutorial/11-cron.md

 - CRON can use the same or a different router to handle messages and therefore support the same or different set of messages
-- Using different handler allows configuring which messages can be processed by the same handler and which message can be used both by the usual router and cron
+- Using different handler allows configuring which messages can be processed by the same handler and which message can be used both by the request handler and CRON handler
 - CRON use a different authentication policy

 ### Scheduler